The mission of the Mead Witter School of Music is:

 Assessments and Examinations | In addition to evaluations in individual classes, School of Music programs examine graduate students at defined points in their career.
 For master’s students, comprehensive examinations measure the candidate’s range of musical knowledge in both fields of music history and the major. |

-The following chart outlines the course requirements for all of the available M.M.–music performance degrees.
-Note that each one has particular requirements, and that the total credits vary among majors.
-Important academic policy information is available through the Policies tab, in the Mead Witter School of Music Graduate Handbook, and in the Graduate School's Academic Academic Policies and Procedures.
-You may direct any questions about the coursework or required proficiencies to the Mead Witter School of Music graduate admissions office, gradadmissions@music.wisc.edu.
+The following chart outlines the course requirements for all of the available MM in Music Performance pathways.
+Note that each one has particular requirements.
+Important academic policy information is available through the Policies tab, in the Mead Witter School of Music Graduate Handbook, and in the Graduate School's Academic Policies and Procedures.
+Direct any questions about the coursework or required proficiencies to the Mead Witter School of Music graduate admissions office, gradadmissions@music.wisc.edu.

 Code | Title | Credits |